BCG-X-Official/facet/README.rst

 License
 ---------------------------

-*facet* is licensed under Apache 2.0 as described in the `LICENSE <https://github.com/BCG-Gamma/facet/LICENSE>`_ file.
+FACET is licensed under Apache 2.0 as described in the `LICENSE <https://github.com/BCG-Gamma/facet/LICENSE>`_ file.

 Acknowledgements
 ---------------------------

-*facet* is built on top of two popular packages for Machine Learning:
+FACET is built on top of two popular packages for Machine Learning:

 The `scikit-learn <https://scikit-learn.org/stable/index.html>`__ learners and pipelining make up implementation of the underlying algorithms.
-Moreover, we tried to design the facet API to align with the scikit-learn API.
+Moreover, we tried to design the FACET API to align with the scikit-learn API.

-The `SHAP <https://shap.readthedocs.io/en/latest/>`__ implementation is used to estimate the shapley vectors which *facet* then decomposes into synergy, redundancy, and independence vectors.
+The `SHAP <https://shap.readthedocs.io/en/latest/>`__ implementation is used to estimate the shapley vectors which FACET then decomposes into synergy, redundancy, and independence vectors.

 BCG GAMMA
 ---------------------------

-If you would like to know more about the team behind *facet* please see our [LINK: about_us] page.
+If you would like to know more about the team behind FACET please see our [LINK: about_us] page.

 We are always on the lookout for passionate and talented data scientists to join the BCG GAMMA team.
 If you would like to know more you can find out about